 5:30 PM - Golden Hour at Janiculum or Pincian Hill

-As the day winds down, bask in the golden hues of Rome's sunset from one of two picturesque vantage points.
+As the day winds down, bask in the golden hues of Rome's sunset from one of two scenic vantage points.
 If you're near the Vatican Borgo, consider a 20-minute walk to Janiculum Hill.
 This spot has a sweeping panoramic view of the cityscape, dotted with domes and historic rooftops, all free of charge.
 Alternatively, head to Pincian Hill, located above Piazza del Popolo.
 The views here are equally impressive, providing a perfect backdrop for your photos.
 Plus, it's conveniently connected to the Spanish Steps.

 Both locations are ideal for a relaxing pause.
 If you find yourself weary after a day of exploration, consider hopping on Tram 8 to Piazza Trilussa and heading straight to dinner.
 Whether you opt to linger on the hill or take the tram, this is a moment to relish the beauty of Rome as the sun dips below the horizon.